Join the Conversation

 Community Relations Director Deb Sullivan is looking forward to the library's teen activities, such as Cupcake Wars, a series of decorating competitions now offered for the second year in a row.

-Other local businesses also donate prizes throughout the year.
+Local businesses also donate prizes throughout the year.

 Commonwealth Libraries, a division of the state Department of Education, made the decision in an effort to be more inclusive of different ways in which children learn, said Paula Gilbert, director of York County Libraries Children and Youth Services.